mpek29/learning/_innovation/lifestyle/gear_post_2025.md

 ## Summary

 All gear selected for maximum utility, minimal bulk, and field-tested durability.
-Items marked "perfect" reflect long-term satisfaction.
 Optimization focus is to enable lightweight, high-function travel without compromise.